 - 1. Organizing training sessions to educate the employees on the anti-corruption policy. - 2.
 Arrange communication channels to encourage the employees to be more vigilant and to report suspicion of bribery and corruption.
-Reports can be made through www.namyongterminal.com under the icon "Complaint" - 3.
-Review the internal control system - 4.
-Arrange a monitoring system to ensure that the policy is effective.
+Reports can be made through www. namyongterminal.com under the icon "Complaint"

+- effective.